 The diet of the Assassin Snail – won’t be a surprise.
 Their meal consists mainly of other snails.
 Most other snails species are eaten except other Clea Anentome helena.

 The Assassin Snail can hunt snails in two different ways.
 They can burry themselves in the substrate, only the protruding mouth can be seen like snorkel.
 If an other snail passes by the Clea Anentome helena grabs the snail.

 The second method is more active, the Assassin Snail chases other snails until it catches them.

 Large snails like adult Apple snails are not always safe for the Clea Anentome helena.
 They team up to take on a bigger snail together.
 They will attack, kill and eat the bigger snail as a group.
+Red-rimmed melania are also on the menu.
+They are probably not at the top of the wish list.
+The Assassin Snail prefers to eat other snails or food.
+The Red-rimmed melania cannot always be eaten in its entirety, the cochlea is fairly deep and strong.
+The residue is then digested by fungus and bacteria.
 On average an Assassin Snail eats one snail a day.

 Besides snails they will also eat planaria.
 Planaria are small wormlike creatures that can sometimes become a real menace.
 Because the Assassin Snail eats planaria you can prevent an outbreak of these pests or even get rid of them in an aquarium friendly manner.

 As soon as there are no living snails left, Clea Anantome helena falls back to feeding like a scavenger, eating dead fish, detritus and organic waste.
 Living plants are left alone so you don’t have to worry about that.

 A small snail-like the Clea Anentome helena doesn’t need a large aquarium.
 A 30-litre tank will do just fine.
 They prefer sand as a substrate because of their hunting habits.